soIu/pyrex/README.md

 # Pyrex
-Statically compiled React bindings in RPython
+Statically compiled React bindings in RPython, or a loosely transpiled in RapydScript